matters-in-media-art/mattersinmediaart.org/faq.md

 The Copyright Agreement should specify the buyer’s rights with respect to display, preservation, lending, PR, and publication.

 ### Why do I need a copyright licence?
 Unauthorised duplication of a copyrighted work may violate the rights of the copyright holder.
-A copyright licence will establish and define the owner’s rights with regard to migration, the creation of exhibition copies and similar issues having to do with the duplication of the work.
+A copyright licence will establish and define the owner’s rights with regard to preservation, the creation of exhibition copies and similar issues having to do with the duplication of the work.

 ### How do we know who holds the copyright – owner or artist?
 Most often the artist holds the copyright to his or her work.
 A seller claiming ownership of the copyright in the work should warrant that he or she has the rights and can confer them upon the buyer.